shyamayadav154/shyamayadav154/README.md

-   * 🥅 2022 Goals: Learn backend and contribute to Open Source projects .
+   * 🥅 2023 Goals: Learn backend and contribute to Open Source projects .
-   * 🤔 I’m looking forward to learn Backend.
-   * ⚡ Fun fact: I love watching anime and reading books.